Looking to transfer money?

 How to make an International Wire Transfer

-- Log on to Personal Internet Banking with a Security Code generated from your HSBC Security Device
+- Log on to Personal Internet Banking with a Log on Security Code generated from your HSBC Security Device

-- Please bring the following with you when making an International Wire Transfer in one of our branches:
+- Please bring the following with you when making an International Wire Transfer in one of our Wealth Centers:

 - Photographic Identification